transmitly/transmitly/README.md

 using Transmitly;

-//CommunicationsClientBuilder is a fluent way to configure our communication settings and pipline ICommunicationsClient communicationClient = new CommunicationsClientBuilder()
+//CommunicationsClientBuilder is a fluent way to configure our communication settings and pipline ICommunicationsClient communicationsClient = new CommunicationsClientBuilder()
 //Transmitly.ChannelProvider.MailKit adds on to the client builder with it's own extensions to make adding setup a breeze .AddMailKitSupport(options =>
 {